By Dr. April Brown, LMHC, NCC, Ed.D., director of counseling services

 Here are six ways you can celebrate life:

 - Honor and know yourself.
 Be your number one cheerleader!
 In other words, motivate yourself by staying positive in all that you do.
 Furthermore, create positive and realistic goals, with a timeline, and have these goals visible every day.
-Do you have a positive and realistic goal?
-If you need help in setting goals, please contact Hodges’ Counseling Office and we will work with you to establish your goals.

 - Surround yourself with positive people.
 As you celebrate life, make sure to cultivate your positive energy by being around other positive people with similar goals.
 One way of doing this is by joining one of Hodges University’s clubs and organizations.